bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b-ASTPC/Validation Criteria.md

 | IfcGroup | Segmento di rotaia                  | 2       | 2       | IfcRail            | RAIL                 |
 | IfcGroup | Traverse (Contenitore)              | 3       | 3       | IfcGroup           | Segmento di traverse |
 | IfcGroup | Segmento di traverse                | 1       |         | IfcTrackElement    | SLEEPER              |

-NOTE:
-- for typing of groups refer to the Validation criteria of the **Object typing** capability
-- when **Minimum** and **Maximum** have the same value, it means exactly.
-Example: Minimum=Maximum=2, means that the group must group exactly 2 objects of the requested type.
-- when **Maximum** is empty, it means unlimited.
-Example: Minimum=1; Maximum=empty, means that the group must group 1 or more elements of the requested type.

 </details>